ionescuflorin/time_tracking_app_fullstack-2-components/README.md

 ```
 - We use a function defined in **helpers.js, renderElapsedString()**.
 - The string it renders is in the format ‘HH:MM:SS’.

+---

+#### #3.1.
+[STEP 3]: DETERMINE WHAT SHOULD BE STATEFUL

+##### TimersDashboard
+- In our static app, this declares two child components.
+- It sets **one prop**, which is the **isOpen boolean** that is **passed down to ToggleableTimerForm**.

+##### EditableTimerList
+- This **declares two child components**, each which have props corresponding to a given timer’s properties.

+##### EditableTimer
+- This uses the prop **editFormOpen**.

+##### Timer
+- This uses **all the props for a timer**.

+##### TimerForm
+- This has **two interactive input fields**, one for **title** and one for **project**.
+- When editing an existing timer, these fields are initialized with the timer’s current values.

+##### STATE CRITERIA
+- We can apply criteria to determine if data should be stateful:

+**1. Is it passed in from a parent via props?
+If so, it probably isn’t state.**
+- A lot of the data used in our child components are already listed in their parents.
+- This criterion helps us de-duplicate.
+- For example, “timer properties” is listed multiple times.
+- When we see the properties declared in EditableTimerList, we can consider it state.
+But when we see it elsewhere, it’s not.

+**2. Does it change over time?
+If not, it probably isn’t state.**
+- This is a key criterion of stateful data: it changes.

+**3. Can you compute it based on any other state or props in your component?
+If so, it’s not state.**
+- For simplicity, we want to strive to represent state with as few data points as possible.

+##### APPLYING THE CRITERIA

+##### TimersDashboard
+- *isOpen boolean for ToggleableTimerForm*
+- **Stateful**.
+- The data is defined here.
+- It changes over time.
+- And it cannot be computed from other state or props.

+##### EditableTimerList
+- *Timer properties*
+- **Stateful**.
+- The data is defined in this component, changes over time, and cannot be computed from other state or props.

+##### EditableTimer
+- *editFormOpen for a given timer*
+- **Stateful**.
+- The data is defined in this component, changes over time, and cannot be computed from other state or props.

+##### Timer
+- *Timer properties*
+- In this context, **not stateful**.
+- Properties are passed down from the parent.

+##### TimerForm
+- We might be tempted to conclude that TimerForm doesn’t manage any stateful data, as title and project are props passed down from the parent.
+- However, as we’ll see, forms are special state managers in their own right.
+- So, outside of TimerForm, we’ve identified our stateful data:
+  - The list of timers and properties of each timer
+  - Whether or not the edit form of a timer is open
+  - Whether or not the create form is open